 Gregor Bühl gained international attention when he launched the highly-acclaimed new “Ring des Nibelungen” cycle at the Royal Opera House in Stockholm.
 His interpretation was enthusiastically received by audience and press alike.
-The entire production was recorded and broadcast by Swedish Television, and is available on DVD.
-In Stockholm he has also conducted “Tristan und Isolde”, “Samson et Dalila” and a gala concert at the award ceremony of the Birgit Nilsson Prize, awarded to Placido Domingo by the King of Sweden, thus reinforcing his strong connection with this opera house.
-In 2012 he returned to the Royal Opera Stockholm for a new production of Bartók’s “Bluebeard’s Castle“ and “Trouble in Tahiti“ by Leonard Bernstein.
+The entire production was recorded and broadcast by Swedish Television.
+In Stockholm he has also conducted “Tristan und Isolde”, “Samson et Dalila, “Werther” and “Figaro” and returned to the Royal Opera for a new production of Bartók’s “Bluebeard’s Castle“ and “Trouble in Tahiti“ by Leonard Bernstein.

-Recent concert engagements have presented him extensively in Germany, Scandinavia, Eastern Europe and the Middle East, working with: the Radio Symphony Orchestras in Berlin, Hamburg, Hilversum and Hannover; with the Finnish and Danish Radio Orchestras; with the Israel Philharmonic, Gewandhaus Orchestra Leipzig, Staatskapelle Weimar, Trondheim Symphony Orchestra, Düsseldorf Symphony, Munich Symphony and the Staatsphilharmonie Rheinland Pfalz.
+Extensive concert engagements have taken him to Germany, Scandinavia, Eastern Europe and Israel, where he has worked with the radio symphony orchestras of Vienna, Berlin, Hamburg, Saarbrücken, Hilversum and Hanover, as well as the Finnish and Danish radio orchestras, among others.
+Other conducting engagements have taken him to the Israel Philharmonic Orchestra, the Staatskapelle Weimar, the Trondheim Symphony Orchestra, the Düsseldorf Symphony Orchestra and the Staatsphilharmonie Rheinland Pfalz.

-His first conducting appointment was as GMD Gerd Albrecht’s assistant at the Hamburg State Opera, before being chosen for the position of 1.
-Kapellmeister at the Hannover State Opera, in 1995.
-During the six years he worked at this house he conducted a broad operatic repertoire, encompassing not only the major German and Italian operas, but also important contemporary works.
+His first conducting engagement was as assistant to Gerd Albrecht at the Hamburg State Opera, before moving to the Staatstheater Hannover as Principal Conductor in 1995.
+During the six years he was associated with this house, he conducted a wide-ranging repertoire that included not only the great German and Italian operas, but also important contemporary works.